x Lanik Septic Service

 Septic Distribution Box Problems: Essential Guide to Detection, Common Causes, and Repair Solutions

-A failing distribution box usually shows up as uneven drainage in your yard.
+A failing distribution box usually presents as uneven drainage in your yard.
 Some areas of your drain field get too much water while others stay dry.

 Key Takeaways